 Around three quarters of Australian households have some kind of debt, whether credit cards, home loans or student loans.
 In fact, the average household owes $168,6004.

-This year, there have been additional reasons to consider taking on more debt: 42% of Australian employees say their finances have been negatively impacted by the pandemic through business and employment disruption5.
+There have been additional reasons to consider taking on more debt: 42% of Australian employees say their finances have been negatively impacted by the pandemic through business and employment disruption5.

 However, if your accounts have been overdrawn or you run late on repayments, it could impact your credit score, and then your ability to get a future loan.
 You might consider these simple strategies to manage your debt – from consolidating debts to evaluating which debt to pay off first.